arkwright/vim-whiplash/README.md

 ## Configuration Commands

-Inside any of the configuration files, you can call the `WhiplashCD` command.
+Inside any of the configuration files you can call the `WhiplashCD` command.
 This is equivalent to calling `:cd ~/projects/yourproject`, as one would do to change the working directory back in the pre-Whiplash days, when steam-power was still a disruptive innovation.